rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.10 =
+= 3.10.1 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Added update BuddyPress activity privacy feature, added BuddyPress activity for media likes and comments feature.
+Set media description before upload feature and bug fixes.

 == Sponsors ==